Trump Tells Russia: 'Get Ready' For U.S. Missiles Striking Syria

 Trump unleashed his counter-threat hours after Russia's ambassador to Lebanon warned that his country will shoot down any U.S. missiles fired at Syria in a punitive strike on the Damascus regime over its alleged use of chemical weapons.

-"If there is a strike by the Americans, then ... the missiles will be downed and even the sources from which the missiles were fired," Alexander Zasypkin told Hezbollah's al-Manar TV Tuesday evening, speaking in Arabic, according to Reuters.
+"If there is a strike by the Americans, then ... the missiles will be downed and even the sources from which the missiles were fired," Alexander Zasypkin told Hezbollah's al-Manar TV on Tuesday evening, speaking in Arabic, according to Reuters.

-NPR's Lama Al-Arian, reporting from Beirut, reports that Zaspykin said he was quoting Russian President Vladimir Putin.
+NPR's Lama Al-Arian, reporting from Beirut, reports that Zasypkin said he was quoting Russian President Vladimir Putin.
 The threat applies not only to the missiles, but to their launch sites, she says.

-However, Zaspykin said that a clash "should be ruled out" and that Russia was "ready to hold negotiations."
+However, Zasypkin said that a clash "should be ruled out" and that Russia was "ready to hold negotiations."

-His remarks follow Russia's veto of a U.S. draft Security Council resolution calling for an independent investigation to establish with certainty if Syria used poison gas against civilians in Douma, a rebel-held suburb of Damascus, last week.
+The diplomat's remarks follow Russia's veto of a U.S. draft Security Council resolution calling for an independent investigation to establish with certainty whether Syria used poison gas against civilians in Douma, a rebel-held suburb of Damascus, last week.

 Syria has denied that it used poison gas.

-President Trump on Tuesday warned the U.S. was prepared to take "forceful" action.
+Trump on Tuesday warned that the U.S. was prepared to take "forceful" action.
 "We have a lot of options, militarily," he said.

+Trump and his advisers are weighing a response to the latest news of Syria using chemical weapons one year after American warships launched 59 Tomahawk missiles against the Shayrat air base.
+That's where the U.S. said planes had taken off before carrying out a chemical weapons attack on civilians in a nearby town, Khan Shaykhun.

+The former U.S. Ambassador to Syria, Ryan Crocker, says that the U.S. is obligated to strike Syria again.

+"And then we've got to think about what's the next step.
+Are we going to develop a strategy in Syria, because we don't have one now."

+Before launching the April 2017 strike against Syria, U.S. officials repeatedly warned Russia that the government air base was about to come under attack — in part because Russian personnel had been there.

-Russia joined the Syrian civil war to fight alongside Assad in 2015.
-Although its Security Council veto was expected, Nikki Haley, the U.S. Ambassador to the United Nations, said Moscow's decision to stand with its ally, Syrian President Bashar al-Assad, amounted to "protecting a monster over the lives of the Syrian people."
+Russia joined the Syrian civil war to fight alongside Syrian President Bashar Assad in 2015.
+Although its Security Council veto this week was expected, Nikki Haley, the U.S. Ambassador to the United Nations, said Moscow's decision to stand with its ally Assad amounted to "protecting a monster over the lives of the Syrian people."

 Earlier, Russia's U.N. envoy, Vassily Nebenzia cautioned the U.S. to "refrain from the plans that you're currently developing," saying Washington would "bear responsibility" for any "illegal military adventure."